-- We provide support and aids to ensure access to the curriculum and develop independent learning. - We seek and act on advice and guidance for pupils who have significant medical needs. - We provide access to medical interventions.
-We seek advice and guidance from the Health Service to ensure barriers to success are reduced or removed. - We work closely with SEND Sensory Service to ensure pupils' needs are met and our staff are trained to support the needs of pupils with hearing or visual impairment. - We work closely with the Occupational Therapy and Physiotherapy service to deliver and monitor therapeutic programmes. - We provide support with personal and intimate care if and when needed. - All entrances to our school allow wheelchair access. - Our school has a disabled access toilet on both the ground and first floors. - We have a lift to allow ease of movement between the ground and first floor of the school building. - Our staff receive training to ensure they understand the impact of a physical/sensory need on teaching and learning. - We have a medical liaison officer who will liaise with parents to create Individual Care Plans when necessary. - Our staff understand and apply the medicine administration policy. - Designated first aid trained staff are assigned to break, lunchtimes, trips or visits, etc. - Our school works hard to ensure that parents/carers are able to work in partnership with us to support their children. - We use small group or 1:1 targeted intervention programmes to improve fine and gross motor skills - We ensure movement breaks for pupils with motor coordination difficulties as and when required - We provide additional handwriting support through targeted intervention programmes
+- Sensory and/or Physical Needs • We provide support and aids to ensure access to the curriculum and develop independent learning.
+This may include:Hearing impairment • We seek and act on advice and guidance for pupils who have significant medical needs.
+Hearing impairment (HI) Visual impairment (VI) Multi-sensory impairment Physical Disabilities Medical Needs • We provide access to medical interventions.
+We seek advice and guidance from the Health Service to ensure barriers to success are reduced or removed. • We work closely with SEND Sensory Service to ensure pupils' needs are met and our staff are trained to support the needs of pupils with hearing or visual impairment. • We work closely with the Occupational Therapy and Physiotherapy service to deliver and monitor therapeutic programmes. • We provide support with personal and intimate care if and when needed.
+All entrances to our school allow wheelchair access. • Our school has a disabled access toilet on both the ground and first floors. • We have a lift to allow ease of movement between the ground and first floor of the school building. • Our staff receive training to ensure they understand the impact of a physical/sensory need on teaching and learning. • We liaise with parents to create Individual Care Plans when necessary. • Our staff understand and apply the medicine administration policy.
+Designated first aid trained staff are assigned to break, lunchtimes, trips or visits, etc. • Our school works hard to ensure that parents/carers are able to work in partnership with us to support their children. • We use small group or 1:1 targeted intervention programmes to improve fine and gross motor skills • We ensure movement breaks for pupils with motor coordination difficulties as and when required We provide additional handwriting support through targeted intervention programmes